syncfusion-content/flutter-docs/Flutter/xlsio/working-with-conditional-formatting.md

 {% highlight dart %}

 //Setting format properties to be applied when the above condition is met
-//set back color in hexa decimal value. condition1.backColor = '#209301';
+//set back color by hexa decimal. condition1.backColor = '#209301';
 condition1.isBold = true;
 condition1.isItalic = true;